 Royal Albert Memorial Museum (Museum of the Year 2012)

 21 The Mint

 Exeter's cultural attractions include:

-There are three shopping centres within Exeter - Princesshay, Guidhall and Harlequins, all includes high street names and independant retailers.
+There are three shopping centres within Exeter - Princesshay, Guidhall and Harlequins, with high street names, such as John Lewis and a great choice of independent retailers.

 Recreation & Sport